Friday, May 30, 2014

 Wednesday, May 28, 2014

+Erkki Karu: Ne 45 000 (FI 1933).
 Helmi Hirvinen (Helena Koskinen) at Tarinaharju Sanatorium (architect: Eino Forsman).
-Click to enlarge.
+Please click on the photo to expand it.

 C: Einar Wichmann (Aarne Hirvinen, kamreeri / treasurer), Helena Koskinen (Helmi Hirvinen), Katri Rautio (mummi / grandma), Eero Kilpi (Wiljam Ania, ylilääkäri / senior physician), Jalmari Rinne (Antti Ahonen, lääket. kandidaatti / Bachelor of Medicine), Kaarlo Angerkoski (Heikki Huhtamäki, student), Georg Malmstén (Jyrki, Helmi's osakuntatoveri / student nation friend), Laila Richter (Annikki, Helmi's student nation friend), Laura Tudeer (Greta, Helmi's student nation friend), Ellen Parviainen (Esteri, Helmi's student nation friend), Jaana Ylhä (Mirja, Helmi's student nation friend), Yrjö Tuominen (TB doctor), Elsa Rantalainen (mökin emäntä / farmhouse mistress), Unto Salminen (TB doctor), Pirkko Raitio (sairas mökin emäntä / sick farmhouse mistress), Olga Leino (mökin emäntä / farmhouse mistress), Lilli Sairio (Alina, kansakoulunopettaja / elementary school teacher), Alfred Roini (mökkiläinen / a farmer), Mimmi Lähteenoja (mattoja tomuttava muija / a woman dusting carpets), Eero Vepsälä (parantolassa ollut mökin mies / a farmer who has been at a sanatorium), Kaija Suonio (Maija), Iivari Kainulainen (talonmies / janitor). – Helsingin Teatteriorkesteri (orchestra at the ball). – N.c.: Severi Savonen (TB doctor / lecturer), Matti Aro (ylioppilas Vanhan kahvilassa / student at the Vanha Café), Kaarlo Halttunen (student in the adjoining room), Ate Holander (student in the adjoining room), Risto Orko (Kalle, a student playing chess), Oke Tuuri (a dancer).